1264: Simon de Montfort the younger, Earl of Leicester, defeats Henry III at the Battle of Lewes in the 2nd Barons War.

 1955: The Warsaw Pact is signed by the Soviet Union, Albania, Bulgaria, Czechoslovakia, East Germany, Hungary, Poland and Romania.

 1957: The paymaster general announces restrictions on fuel consumption imposed during the Suez crisis are to be lifted.
-On the same day, Elvis Presley is was rushed to a Los Angeles hospital after swallowing a porcelain cap from one of his front teeth, which then lodged its-self in one of his lungs.
+On the same day, Elvis Presley is rushed to a Los Angeles hospital after swallowing a porcelain cap from one of his front teeth, which then lodged in one of his lungs.

 1961: Stirling Moss wins the 1961 Monaco Grand Prix.